effectfully/Beauty-and-the-Beast/readme.md

 In the `build` function we make a checkpoint every time `unroll` succeeds.

-The `scatter` function delete all checkpoints, that do not correspond to calls to recursive functions:
+The `scatter` function deletes all checkpoints, that do not correspond to calls to recursive functions:

 ```
 scatter : ∀ {n Γ σ} -> Vec (Spine × Name) n -> Γ ⊢∞ σ -> List Name × Γ ⊢∞ σ